someRandomDude-a/Better-Serial-Monitor/README.md

- **You Must Whitelist The executable in antivrus software** This Project does seem to get flagged constantly by antivirus software This Project DOES NOT have maleware, you can check the source-code yourself and build it locally.
+ **You Must Whitelist The executable in antivrus software**

+ This Project does seem to get flagged constantly by antivirus software, This Project DOES NOT have maleware, you can check the source-code yourself and build it locally.